Soviet Railways Caps - under construction!

 Shown here are caps worn by workers and supervisors of the Soviet Railways.
 Railroads have always been vital to the functioning of the Soviet State - both militarily and economically.
 As such, Soviet railroad personnel typically received recognition and respect in excess of their counterparts elsewhere in the world.
 Once under the Commissariat/Ministry of Communications, the later independent Soviet Ministry of Railways was responsible for the largest railway system in the world; incorporating at its peak 31 separate regional railroads under its umbrella.
-Cross country and metropolitan (metro) lines were its responsibility - but not streetcars, which fell under the Ministry of Housing & Utilities.
+Cross country and metropolitan (metro) lines were its responsibility - but not streetcars, which fell under the Ministry of Housing & Public Utilities.

-Of all the Non-MOD visor caps, Railroad caps are the most often seen and collected - at least the later ones.
-As with other non-military ministries, little information has been available in the West concerning the development of Soviet railroad uniforms - although I believe my new expanded site will go a long ways toward describing this history.
-I have relied greatly upon cap collectors in Russia, who have provided me with photographs of rare caps and copies of original uniform regulations.
 1943 was a seminal year in the development of railroad uniforms.
-In that wartime year, as the military was undertaking a major uniform change itself, Railways uniforms were "militarized", incorporating many of the same features as used by the Red Army.
-The standard uniform was "midnight/invisible" blue (usually black except for high ranking officials) in color, with light brown (khaki) and white tunic variants for summer/hot wear.
+In that wartime year, as the military was undertaking a major uniform change itself, Railways uniforms were "militarized", incorporating many of the same elements used in the Red Army.
+The standard uniform was dark blue (although black material was also sometimes used), with light brown (khaki) and white tunic variants for summer/hot wear.
 These latter colors were, in practice, generally confined to high-ranking personnel and were rarely seen.
 Shoulderboards denoting rank were also authorized, although these were relatively short-lived, being replaced with sleeve insignia postwar.
-Uniform caps were also made from very dark blue/black cotton or wool cloth with a black wool or velvet band, piped with "teal" green.
+Uniform caps were also made from dark blue/black cotton or wool cloth with a black wool or velvet band, piped with green wool.
 A khaki-topped version matching the khaki tunic and a white cover for the dark blue cap for wear with the white tunic also existed.
-These uniforms remained in use until 1955, when, following the death of Stalin, the military look was toned down and pre-war uniform elements were reintroduced (shoulderboards gone; various piping colors back).
-Uniforms were simplified in 1963 when piping colors were unified, and smaller changes occurred in 1973 and 1979.
-The last major changes occurred in 1985, when dark blue replaced black for uniform tunics and cap tops - changes that remained in place through the end of the USSR.
+These uniforms remained in use until 1955, when, following the death of Stalin, the military look was toned down and certain pre-war uniform elements - like departmental colored piping - were reintroduced.
+Dark blue uniforms (again often nearly black) uniforms remained standard for winter wear and for junior personnel.
+Uniforms were greatly simplified in 1963 when piping colors were unified back to green and winter uniforms officially became black.
+Less-comprehensive uniform "tweaks" occurred in 1973 and 1979, affecting insignia worn on tunics and caps.
+The last major change occurred in 1985, when dark blue replaced the black winter uniform tunics and cap tops - changes that remained in place through the end of the USSR.
+Throughout this entire period specialized caps for station commandants and signalers also existed - examples of which are shown below.

 A thumbnail image accompanies each cap description.
 Clicking on that thumbnail will bring up a larger, higher resolution image.